 Hambledon Hill, once a neolithic burial site and Iron Age Hillfort, has several Ley lines traversing it.
 It is one of the six apex points connecting the mystical Wessex Astrum to Stonehenge, Avebury, and Glastonbury.
 Stand at the top of the hill, and several landmarks are in alignment from Hod Hill to churches.
 Child Okeford is also reputed to be at the centre of several Leys, in its position at the foot of Hambledon Hill.

 Considered one of Britain’s largest neolithic sites, the Dorset Cursus is an ancient processional route running six miles in length along two parallel tracks on Cranborne Chase.
 Although there are a few neolithic barrows left in place today, it can still be walked.
-The Cursus is aligned to Ley lines and also with views of the winter solstice.
+The Cursus is aligned to Ley lines and also with views of the winter solstice (see more of the archaelogy from the area surrounding the Dorset Cursus in Martin Green, the most professional amateur, The BV Sep 22)

 Close by is the neolithic henge complex at Knowlton, famed for its Norman church inside the ancient structure.
 There was quite a community here in medieval times but the village was decimated by plague in the 15th century and abandoned.
 Several Leys run through the henge and it is believed to be one of the most atmospheric and haunted places in Dorset.
 What drew believers of different faiths to the area across the ages?
 Was it the views of the equinox sunrise from the nearby Great Barrow or an unseen energy of aligned places?
 Or, was there some deep sense of spirituality here?